Living with IBS

 - honey, plus some other natural and artificial sweeteners

-This diet is not for everyone, but it helps to remember that this is just one of many choices that can help ease IBS symptoms.
-If you are struggling with such symptoms, please do talk to a registered dietitian with experience in this area.
+The low-FODMAP diet is not for everyone, but it helps to remember that this is just one of many choices that can help ease IBS symptoms.
+Your initial education session with your dietitian is of utmost importance if the low FODMAP diet is to succeed.
+If you’re struggling with symptoms, please do talk to a registered dietitian with experience in this area.
 You might find it’s one of the best things you’ve ever done for yourself.